 Although I think they would have turned out if we had just left them to bake, we wanted to get a more charred effect that you would get with the broil.
 The peppers turned out pretty black- so I think we managed to get the charred effect!

-The other part of the recipe that can take more time than it’s worth is seeding the peppers and eggplant.
+The other part of the recipe that can take more time is seeding the peppers and eggplant, but the bit of effort is worth it for aficionados.
 Our family isn’t too particular about seeds, so we didn’t seed the eggplant as much as we probably could have.

 Roasted red bell peppers can take forever to seed thoroughly.
 However, I recently saw a trick online about running the peppers through cold water and washing the seeds off.
 That worked like a charm!